ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 ## Lesson

 ### 1. Motivation (2.5 minutes).
-* Basis for inferential statistics
+* Sampling distributions are the basis for inferential statistics
-* Will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations (mean weight loss after 4 weeks on a low-carb diet versus those on a high-carb diet)
+* A solid understanding of sampling distributions will be extremely useful when we want to determine if two (or more) samples are derived from the same or different populations (weight lost after 4 weeks on a low-carb diet versus those on a high-carb diet)

 ### 2. Mean of the sampling distribution is equal to the mean of the population (15 minutes)